ykm7/Rustcomb/README.md

 Purpose of this is primarily to function as a learning ground for Rust.

+Therefore currently there are several implementations of grep like function running on serial using a variety of:
+* single/multiple threads
+* threadpools (which varied "CPUs")
+* Popular threading library Rayon.

-NOTE: The currect project is not the final product.
+NOTE: The current project is not the final product.
 Given the nature of the project I will be making constant tweaks to improve the UX as well as attempting to correct/improve basic coding issues.

 ## CLI